Best Tablets for Work (2026)

 Best Android Productivity: Samsung Galaxy Tab S11 Ultra (~$1,200) — Check price

 Samsung DeX transforms this into a desktop-class workspace with resizable windows, a taskbar, and right-click menus.
 The 14.6-inch Dynamic AMOLED 2X display is the largest in this comparison, ideal for split-screen multitasking.
-S Pen is included in the box (a ~$100 value other brands charge extra for).
+The Dimensity 9400+ chipset and S Pen are included in the box (a ~$100 value other brands charge extra for).
 IP68 water and dust resistance, microSD expansion up to 2TB, and 11,600mAh battery provide all-day endurance. [src2, src4, src6]

 Best Android Value: OnePlus Pad 3 (~$600) — Check price